AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/configure-access-to-blueprints.md

 product-area: system-administration;workfront-integrations
 navigation-topic: best-practices-catalog
 title: Configure access to blueprints
-description: All Adobe Workfront users can browse the catalog of blueprints.
-As a system administrator, you can enable access for users to request installation of blueprints by setting up a request queue to store the requests.
-There, you have a single location to track and update requests.
+description: As a system administrator, you can enable access for users to request installation of blueprints by setting up a request queue to store the requests.
 ---

 # Configure access to blueprints